Things Every Vendor Should Consider When Selling a Property

 - Have you instructed solicitors to prepare a Section 32/Vendors Statement and a Contract of Sale?

-- Do you or your bank have the title eg. do you have original duplicate certificate of title?
+- Do you or your bank have the title eg. do you have an original duplicate certificate of title?

 - What happens if the property doesn’t sell?

 - Has your Section 32/Vendor’s Statement been fully and properly prepared?
-The biggest risk for any vendor is having a buyer back out of a Contract of Sale because the the Section 32/Vendor’s Statement is wrong – for more information on this take a look at Sale of Land Act 1962.
+The biggest risk for any vendor is having a buyer back out of a Contract of Sale because the Section 32/Vendor’s Statement is wrong – for more information on this take a look at Sale of Land Act 1962.
 Hendersons Legal can quickly prepare a section 32/Vendor’s Statement for you.
 Call us now to speak to a qualified solicitor about this.